sytelus/gunis/content/about/_index.md

 title = "About Us"
 +++

-We are a small business specializing in creative t-shirts and coffee mugs for programmers, developers and geeks!
+We are a small business specializing in creative t-shirts, coffee mugs and other digital products for programmers, developers and geeks!

 We take our art very seriously!
 And we are picky as nobody's business!!